Regularized Bayesian best response learning in finite games: Regularization of Bayesian best response

-The purpose behind defining the regularized version of the Bayesian best response correspondence is to ensure the existence of a unique maximizer in (\ref{RBBRMap}), when the expected payoff is perturbed via the regularizer $v$.
+\end{definition} As we mentioned before, the purpose behind defining the regularized version of the Bayesian best response correspondence is to ensure the existence of a unique maximizer in (\ref{RBBRMap}), when the expected payoff is perturbed via the regularizer $\textbf{v}$, thereby making the study of the evolutionary learning dynamic amenable to the existing theory of ordinary differential equations and dynamical systems.
+Suppose further that the regularizer is steep, in the sense that $\|\nabla\textbf{v}(\textbf{x}_n)\| \to \infty$ as $\textbf{x}_n \to \partial\Delta$.
+It then follows that for every $\sigma \in \Sigma$, the best response $\beta_{\epsilon}[\sigma](\omega)$ to type $\omega \in \Omega$ lies in the relative interior $\Delta^{\circ}$ (see \cite{rockafellar1970convex}, Chapter 26).